Lebanon to default on debt amid financial unrest | DW | 07.03.2020

 Currency reserves have fallen to "a worrying and dangerous level" said Diab, whose self-styled government of technocrats was formed in January to tackle the sharp downturn amid unprecedented protests.

-He added that corruption had "eaten the state" and that the government would now strive to restructure the country's debt through negotiations with bondholders.
+He added that the government would now strive to restructure the country's debt through talks with bondholders.

+"The Lebanese state will seek to restructure its debts, in a manner consistent with the national interest, by entering into fair negotiations...with all creditors," he told the Lebanese people.

-Along with the $1.2 billion due in March, another $700 million matures in April, and a further $600 million matures in June.
+Along with the $1.2 billion due in March, another $700 million in bonds matures in April, and a further $600 million matures in June.

 Diab, meanwhile, promised reforms to the banking and power sectors and public spending cuts to pay off the outstanding bond.